ma225tq/stringManipulationLib/README.md

 # String Manipulation

-*String Manipulation* is a lightweight library for some common string manipulation tasks.
+*String Manipulation* (name change incoming) is a lightweight library for some common string manipulation tasks.

+I am yet to publish it to npm so it's used by downloading or cloning the Github repo.

 ### Features